anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries-in-next-js-with-neon-postgresql.md

 ---
 title: How To Use Prisma For Data Modeling And Drizzle For Queries.
-description: Learn how to use Prisma and Drizzle in the same Project.
-We will connect a Next.js app to Neon serverless PostgreSQL.
+description: Learn how to use Prisma ORM and Drizzle ORM in the same Next.js app, connected to a Neon serverless PostgreSQL database.
 createdAt: 2024-06-28T00:00:00+12:00
-updatedAt: 2024-06-28T00:00:00+12:00
+updatedAt: 2024-07-07T00:00:00+12:00
 ---

 ## Prisma?
 Drizzle?